 ChE 15.
 Introduction to Chemical Engineering Computation.
-9 units (0-4-5); first term.
-Prerequisite: Ma 2 (may be taken concurrently).
+9 units (1-4-4); first term.
+Prerequisites: Ma 2 (may be taken concurrently).
 Introduction to the solution of engineering problems through the use of the computer.
-Elementary programming in Matlab is taught, and applied to solving chemical engineering problems in data analysis, process simulation, and optimization.
+Elementary programming in Python is taught, and applied to solving chemical engineering problems in data analysis, process simulation, and optimization.
 No previous knowledge of computer programming is assumed.
 Instructor: Flagan.

 ChE 62.
 Separation Processes.
 9 units (3-0-6); second term.
 Prerequisites: ChE 15 and Ma 2.
 Equilibrium staged separations.
 Membrane separations.
 Absorption.
 Distillation.
 Liquid-liquid extraction.
 Introduction to mass transfer.
 Instructor: Seinfeld.

 ChE 80.
 Undergraduate Research.
-Units by arrangement.
-Research in chemical engineering offered as an elective in any term other than in the senior year.
+Units by arrangement, instructor’s permission required.
+Research in chemical engineering offered as an elective in any term.
 Graded pass/fail.
+Instructor: Staff.

-ChE 90 ab.
+ChE 90 abc.
 Senior Thesis.
 9 units (0-4-5); first, second, third terms.
 A research project carried out under the direction of a chemical engineering faculty member.
 The project must contain a significant design component.
 Students must submit a proposal outlining the proposed project, and clearly identifying its design component to the faculty mentor for the thesis and the chemical engineering option representative, by the beginning of the first term of the thesis for review and approval.
-A grade will not be assigned prior to completion of the thesis, which normally takes two terms.
-A P grade will be given for the first term and then changed to the appropriate letter grade at the end of the course.
+In addition, students must submit a midterm progress report in each term, end-of-term progress reports at the end of the first two terms, and a thesis draft in the third term.
+A grade will not be assigned prior to completion of the thesis, which normally takes three terms.
+A P grade will be given for the first two terms and then changed to the appropriate letter grade at the end of the course.